Rideshare Accidents

 When a motorist is injured by a commercial vehicle operator, they can often bring a claim against the commercial driver’s employer under various legal theories, including respondeat superior, which states that employers are generally responsible for their employees’ behavior.
 However, Uber and Lyft do not classify their drivers as employees.
 Instead, they classify them as independent contractors, thereby shielding themselves from liability in many circumstances.

-Our San Antonio Uber and Lyft accident attorneys can walk you through your options and help you understand your rights.
+A San Antonio Uber and Lyft accident attorney can walk you through your options and help you understand your rights.
 When investigating rideshare accident claims, we work tirelessly and leave no stone unturned in our efforts to maximize our clients’ recoveries.

 Both Uber and Lyft offer insurance coverage for those injured in accidents caused by their drivers.
 This coverage could be available to you if you were injured as a rideshare passenger, the occupant of another vehicle, or even a pedestrian or bicyclist.
 However, you are only entitled to compensation under Uber or Lyft’s insurance if the accident meets certain conditions.
 Specifically, the accident must have occurred during one of the rideshare company’s covered “driving periods.”